faraadi/nord-ui/site/src/assets/documents/index.md

 	<br>
 	This site is a open-source project, You can help us to improve these documents.
 	<br>
-	look for 'edit this page' link, on every page's bottom right side.
+	Look for the 'edit this page' link, at the bottom of every page's right side.
 </p>